 For hard core console games development, C, C++ is still the way to go whereas assembly language is preferred for game engines development.
 Rust language is also making a mark in this area.

-You can read more about C# here at – Introduction to C#.
+You can read more about C# here at – C# Basics for Beginners: Learn C# Fundamentals by Coding.

 They said C++ is old but they agreed that it is still gold.
 When it comes to hard core systems programming where performance matters, C/C++ are still the preferred programming languages.
 C being more close to hardware than C++, gives even better performance.